 The Rise of an Anti Racist Society

 Since the brutal killing of George Floyd on May 25th 2020 which ignited a wave of national and then global protest, a wave that is leading to changes in symbols of racism.
+Sadly, we know that this is one of many murders that have happened to people of colour.
 Many white people woke up on hearing/seeing this shocking news and have been motivated into action to protest their outrage and shame toward the racist society that we live in.
-Some of us were outraged but like me did not understand the depth and subtleties of our systemically racist society and with that our own perhaps unconscious (but damaging) contribution to racism.
+Some of us were outraged but like me did not understand or realise the widespread historic problem and legacy of our systemically racist society and with that our own, my own perhaps unconscious (but damaging) contribution to racism.
 Within my own therapeutic community George Floyd’s murder raised questions, we questioned each other and ourselves.
 Are we, am I contributing unconsciously to racism?

-One of my fellow therapists Charmaine McCaulay has created a workshop called Racism in Real Time of which I have attended and gained a vast amount of awareness and insight into my own subtle and ignorant beliefs, attitudes and behaviours that have unintentionally contributed to racism.
-I am still attending these sessions because this is a lifetime commitment to change due to the the impact of growing up and living in a society and culture that is systemically racist.
+One of my fellow therapists Charmaine McCaulay has created a workshop called Racism in Real Time of which I have attended and gained a vast amount of awareness and insight into my own subtle and ignorant beliefs, attitudes and behaviours that have contributed to racism.
+The journey to become an anti-racist has become a lifetime commitment.

 Gabor Mate is well known for his expertise on a range of topics including addiction, stress and childhood development.
 His books, online videos and courses are well worth stepping into.
 His insights and understanding of trauma and child development have impacted my own way of working on myself and with my clients.
 Click on the above link for his official website and video synopses of his course.

 Coming Back to Reality